Policy Development, Monitoring and Evaluation

 The Department of Social Welfare and Development as the lead in social protection is mandated to monitor and evaluate the implementation of SWD policies, plans and programs and poverty alleviation efforts in the social welfare development sector (EO.15, S.1998).
 The Department’s policy-related initiatives are anchored on its vision as stated under AO No. 2 s.
 2017 and expected to take the lead in the formulation, implementation and coordination of social welfare and development policies and programs for and with the poor and the vulnerable sectors.

-Regional Translation of DSWD CY 2021 Thrusts and Priorities
+Regional Translation of Thrusts and Priorities

 Monitoring of Social Welfare and Development Laws

-Priority Legislative Agenda for the 18th Congress
+DSWD Priority Legislative Agenda

 Downloadable Forms